cyberspace1902/Cyber-Space-Guide/dv_new/index.md

 <img src="https://user-images.githubusercontent.com/91774682/135759643-178b6bf3-4baa-4400-b498-11059775055c.jpg" style="border: 2px solid red" />

-# Solution for the buyers that can't launch the game when the library is using by someone:
+# <span style="color: red;">Solution for the buyers that can't launch the game when the library is using by someone:</span>

 ## 1. If this is your first time to setuping up the game: